Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

 Use LinkedIn Ads

-LinkedIn has several great features that enable you acquire leads organically – without spending.
+LinkedIn has several great features that enable you to acquire leads organically – without spending.
 However, if you run hyper-targeted, super-charged lead gen campaigns on LinkedIn, ads are a natural mix to your toolkit.

 Peter Gardus of Latana, is one expert that relies on LinkedIn to generate B2B leads for their company.

 “It is important for us that our CRM is not flooded with freemail email addresses such as Gmail or Hotmail.
 For this reason, we prefer bringing our prospects from LinkedIn to our landing pages to download our content pieces versus using lead gen ads.
 We use a third-party tool on our site that ensures that our forms only accept business email addresses.”

 Gardus goes on, “Regarding the ad format, we recommend testing single image ads and InMail ads to promote your gated content pieces.
 These have worked well for us to drive downloads.